|

 The

-River Ouse runs through the ancient walled city of York.
+River Ouse runs through the walled city.
 Two

 bridges cross the Ouse within the walls - Lendal Bridge and Low